Chapter 03 of 8

-Discover where the OpenFaaS REST API is defined and understand how it routes requests to the appropriate handlers.
+Where the REST API is defined and how the Gateway routes requests to internal handlers.

 The OpenFaaS REST API is defined in the Gateway's HTTP server setup, using Go's standard HTTP package and custom routing logic to handle different types of requests.